wrs20/simple_taskfarm/README.rst

 ::
     task-batch --glob 'abc*' 2 echo 'Hello World!'

-The conditions for the glob_pattern and executable are the same as for simple batch above.
-The default glob is `'*'`, hence we could run a command in all subdirectories of a directory with:
+The default glob is ``'*'`` (note the single quotes to avoid expansion in the shell), hence we could run a command in all subdirectories of a directory with:
 ::
     task-batch <NUM_CONCURENT_PARALLEL_PROCS> <executable>